-Figure 13: Client Perceived Fail over Latency When the Tail Component Fails When the head component (A_n) of a failover unit dies, client recognizes the failure immediately, and CORFU's interceptors redirect the client to the next available failover unit.
-We therefore do not observe a linear increase in the client perceived fail over latency, even with the increasing size of failover unit in Figure 12.
+When the head component $(A_n)$ of a failover unit dies, client recognizes the failure immediately, and CORFU's interceptors redirect the client to the next available failover unit.
+We therefore do not observe a linear increase in the client perceived failover latency, even with the increasing size of failover unit in Fig. 12.

 The observed latency also remains unaffected by the order in which D&C services shutdown the components.
-In forward (A_n to E_n) and reverse (E_n to A_n) iteration order, the fail over latency remains tightly bounded at 13 milliseconds.
-The increase in the client perceived fail over latency compared to the first experiment is due to the state synchronization overhead at the end of each nested invocation.
+In forward ( $A_n$ to $E_n$ ) and reverse ( $E_n$ to $A_n$ ) iteration order, the failover latency remains tightly bounded at 13 ms. The increase in the client perceived failover latency compared to the first experiment is due to the state synchronization overhead at the end of each nested invocation.

 In contrast to the head component failure, client perceived fail over latency is sensitive to the varying sizes of failover units when the tail component fails.
-Figure 13 shows that when LwCCM D&C services shutdown components in the forward (A_n to E_n) order, client perceived fail over latency remains relatively constant because as soon as the head component is shutdown, the client fails over to the backup failover unit.
+Fig. 13 shows that when LwCCM D&C services shutdown components in the forward ( $A_n$ to $E_n$ ) order, client perceived failover latency remains relatively constant because as soon as the head component is shutdown, the client fails over to the backup failover unit.